spinkube/documentation/content/en/docs/spin-plugin-k8s/installation/_index.md

 ### Compiling from source

 As an alternative to the plugin manager, you can download and manually install the plugin.
 Manual installation is commonly used to test in-flight changes.
-For a user, it's better to install the plugin using Spin's plugin manager.
+For a user, installing the plugin using Spin's plugin manager is better.

 Ensure the `pluginify` plugin is installed: